Arclite/pado.name/resume.md

 I'm a recurring speaker at Xcoders in Redmond, WA.
 I've given long-form talks on continuous integration and accessibility, and several short "lightning" talks on other topics.

-Between my jobs at Newsy and L4 Digital, I did independent consulting.
-My primary takeaway from this was that I shouldn't seek a career in B2B sales.
+Between my jobs at Newsy and L4 Digital, I did independent consulting, but ultimately decided it wasn't a great fit for me.

 I've got multiple apps in both the iOS and macOS app stores: Scrawl Notes, Scrawl Pouch, and Black Highlighter.